dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-3-windows-build-agent-for-vsts.md

 This article walks you through creating a dedicated build agent.

-- Select Windows based Build Agent for VSTS from the Azure Marketplace
+- Select Windows based Build Agent for VSTS from the Azure Marketplace.

 ![](/images/New-Windows-Build-Agent-01-01.png)

 *I wont walk through creating a VM.
 But the significant screen is below.*

-- Get hold of your _[Personal Access Token](https://docs.microsoft.com/en-us/vsts/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts)_
+- Get hold of your _[Personal Access Token](https://docs.microsoft.com/en-us/vsts/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts)_.

 - Which you can then put into the VSTS Settings.